ivmai/bdwgc/docs/gcinterface.md

 to perform a small amount of work every few invocations of `GC_MALLOC` or the like, instead of performing an entire collection at once.
 This is likely to increase total running time.
-It will improve response on a platform that has suitable support in the garbage collector (Linux and most Unix versions, Win32 if the collector was suitably built).
-On many platforms this interacts poorly with system calls that write to the garbage collected heap.
+It will improve response on a platform that has suitable support in the garbage collector (Linux and most UNIX versions, Win32 if the collector was suitably built).
+On many platforms this interacts poorly with system calls that write to the garbage-collected heap.

 `void GC_set_warn_proc(GC_warn_proc)` - Replaces the default procedure used by the collector to print warnings.
 The collector may otherwise write to `stderr`, most commonly because `GC_malloc` was used in a situation in which `GC_malloc_ignore_off_page` would have been more appropriate.
-See `gc.h` for details.
+See `gc.h` file for details.

 `void GC_REGISTER_FINALIZER(...)` - Registers a function to be called when an object becomes inaccessible.
 This is often useful as a backup method for releasing system resources (e.g. closing files) when the object referencing them becomes inaccessible.
 It is not an acceptable method to perform actions that must be performed in a timely fashion.
-See `gc.h` for details of the interface.
+See `gc.h` file for details of the interface.
 See also [here](finalization.md) for a more detailed discussion of the design.
 Note that an object may become inaccessible before client code is done operating on objects referenced by its fields.
 Suitable